THE RAMBLINGS OF AN

 stayed where it was.
 The young Lieutenant Commander made a

-hasty retreat, after making some apologies to us.
+hasty retreat, after making some apologies to all of us.
 It was clear that

 he accepted the crusty

-old Warrant Officer as the "alpha male" present that day.
+old Warrant Officer as the "alpha male" present there that day.

 We always had plenty of coffee to drink.